Military applications of artificial intelligence

 Artificial intelligence (AI) has many applications in warfare, including in communications, intelligence, and munitions control.
-Warfare which is algorithmic or controlled by artificial intelligence, with little to no human decision-making, is called hyperwar, a term coined by Amir Husain and John R. Allen as a portmanteau of the Ancient Greek preposition and prefix hyper (ὑπέρ, 'beyond') and the English "war".
-Due to its autonomous nature, AI could rapidly increase the speed of warfare, especially if more than one side is relying on AI.
-AI is not limited to new weapons such as drones or cyberwar, it can affect all forms of military planning.
+AI is not limited to new weapons such as drones or strategic means such as cyberwar, as it can affect all forms of military planning.

 Uses

 AI can enhance command and control, communications, sensors, integration and interoperability.
 AI technologies enable coordination of sensors and effectors, threat detection and identification, marking of enemy positions, target acquisition, coordination and deconfliction of distributed Joint Fires between networked combat vehicles, both human operated and autonomous.

 AI has been used in military operations in Iraq, Syria, Ukraine, Iran and Israel.
 An AI-powered Automatic Target Classifying System, which employs sensors and algorithms to automatically identify and classify targets on radar, was patented by the Indian Army in 2025.
 It swiftly and precisely compares real-time data—like pictures or radar signals—to a database of stored data.
-It can be used for disposable purposes, such guiding missiles.
+It can be used for disposable purposes, such as guiding missiles.